alaur-c-ent/seafloor-pressure-A0A/README.md

 Additional internal and external temperature sensors monitor thermal conditions of both the seawater and the instrument housing, supporting drift analysis and quality control.

+These instruments have been deployed in volcano-tectonically active regions, notably within the framework of the REVOSIMA observatory, between 2020 and 2025, to monitor the ongoing seismo-volcanic crisis.
 The main objective is to detect vertical seafloor deformation in active submarine environments by processing raw absolute pressure records.
 This includes:
 - extracting and correcting instrumental drift using in situ self-calibration (zero pressure) sequences,
 - modelling drift curves using a least square regression.